 London Bridge

-A confusing concept, London Bridge actually refers to a number of bridges that have been constructed in the capital (but not Tower Bridge!).
-Over the years, many London Bridges were built and ripped down, with the present London Bridge constructed in 1971.
+Did you know?
+London Bridge refers to several bridges constructed in the capital (but not Tower Bridge!).
+Over the years, people built and tore down many London Bridges, with the current one being constructed in 1971.
 London Bridge connects the City of London with Southwark.

-Fun fact: The heads of traitors were displayed on London Bridge as a deterrent to would-be criminals.
+Fun fact: To deter would-be criminals the heads of traitors were displayed on London Bridge.

 Take a stroll along these bridges and send us your snaps @goldentoursuk!